sbaldin/employeeInvoice/README.md

 The `employee` section allows you to specify 'for whom' invoices will be generated.

-The `banking` section allow you specify bank details for both type of invoices.
+The `banking` section allows you to specify bank details for both types of invoices.
 ```
 app:
   appRunType: BOTH #FOREIGN_BANK_INVOICE #LOCAL_BANK_INVOICE #BOTH